You are here

 What is PAD?

-"Hardening of the arteries" is a common disease that causes arteries to become clogged with plaque, much like old water pipes can become clogged with lime.
-The condition can cause heart attacks and strokes, but another effect of cardiovascular disease is peripheral arterial disease (PAD), which affects the extremities, usually the toes, feet and legs.
+"Hardening of the arteries" is a common disease that causes arteries to become clogged with plaque, much like old water pipes can become clogged with debris or lime.
+The condition can cause heart attacks and strokes, but another effect of cardiovascular disease is peripheral arterial disease (PAD), also called peripheral vascular disease, which affects the extremities, usually the toes, feet and legs.
 If you have PAD, you most likely have artery disease throughout the body.

-Patients with PAD may have no symptoms at all, but can have pain in the feet, pain when walking, numbness in the feet and other symptoms.
-If the disease gets worse, patients may face amputation.
+Patients with PAD may have no symptoms at all, but can have pain in the feet, numbness in the feet, or pain in the leg while walking, which goes away when walking stops.
+If the disease gets worse and is untreated, patients may face amputation.
 Below are some information resources for patients and families.